-Proposed Activity framework for the UF-VA Bioethics Unit
+Proposed Activity framework

 The UF-VA Bioethics Unit complements and integrates the UF Bioethics Program and the VA integrated Ethics Program by developing, implementing and measuring the teaching of clinical ethics in clinical settings.

-The UF-VA UNESCO Bioethics Unit is supported by a multispecialty volunteer committee of faculty with primary appointments at the VA and UF-Shands.
+The UF-VA Bioethics Unit is supported by a multispecialty volunteer committee of faculty with primary appointments at the VA and UF-Shands.
 Included on the Founding Steering Committee are members of the established UF Bioethics and Law and Medical Professionalism, as well as bioethics committee members from UF-Shands and the VA.

 Attending our next meeting

 Please email email@example.com to receive a calendar invite for our next Unit meeting.
 You can dial-in remotely via zoom.

 Contact: Joesph (Joe) E. Thornton, M.D.

 Head of the UF-VA Bioethics Unit of the International Chair of Bioethics,